edgedb/edgedb/docs/reference/protocol/dataformats.rst

 std::str
 ========

-The :eql:type:`std::str` values are represented as a UTF-8 encoded byte string.
+:eql:type:`std::str` values are represented as a UTF-8 encoded byte string.
 For example, the ``str`` value ``'Hello! 🙂'`` is encoded as:

 .. code-block:: c